chenowitz/chenowitz.github.io/kaggle_smartphone_human_activity_analysis.md

 #### Non-linear data visualization
 ##### t-SNE
 #### Feature selection via a Random Forest Classifier
+Random Forest Classifers are often used for
 ### 4. Model selection and parameters
 Based on initial data exploration, it seemed like a linear model had the potential to perform well on this dataset.
 #### Linear SVM
+SVMs aim to
 ##### Non-linear kernels - just for kicks
 #### Basic Neural Network
 ##### Hyperparameters